 Take a look at the variety of sales competitions we are involved in:

 - National Team Selling Competition—The Center for Global Sales Leadership hosts this annual competition here in Bloomington every fall.

 - RBI National Sales Challenge—The Russ Berrie Institute for Professional Sales (RBI) at William Paterson University’s Christos M. Cotsakos College of Business, in New Jersey, hosts this annual event.

 - Pro-Am Sell-A-Thon—This is hosted by Pi Sigma Epsilon, the national, coed fraternal organziation in sales, marketing, and management, every year.
-In 2009, Kelley seniors Casey Comeau and Alexa Likens, both members of the Global Sales Leadership Society, earned the number one and number five spots at the competition in Norfolk, Virginia.
+In 2009, Kelley seniors Casey Comeau and Alexa Likens, both members of the Global Sales Workshop, earned the number one and number five spots at the competition in Norfolk, Virginia.
 Read about IU top five placement results -- PSE 2009 Press Release; PSE 2008 Press Release.

 - National Collegiate Sales Competition—Hosted by Kennesaw State University in Georgia, this competition features sales role play events.

 - Sales and Marketing Executives International (SMEI) National Essay Contest—In 2008, Kelley student (and now JPMorgan employee) Megan Artz won this event with an essay focusing on why market-based economies create economic success.
 She presented her essay at a VIP luncheon during the SMEI International Conference in Honolulu, Hawaii.